Connect with others who understand.

 5. You Have Specific Treatment Preferences or Risk Factors

-Your health care provider should take into account your preferences when determining your migraine treatment plan.
+Your healthcare provider should take your preferences into account when determining your migraine treatment plan.
 If your current medication doesn’t align with your treatment goals, you may want to try a different one.

 Some people change treatments because they don’t want to — or can’t — take certain drugs.
 Perhaps you have other health conditions or allergies that make it unsafe to take some types of medications.
-One MyMigraineTeam member switched treatments due to health concerns: “I got taken off my previous medication because it increased my risk of another health condition.
+One MyMigraineTeam member switched treatments due to health concerns: “I was taken off my previous medication because it increased my risk of another health condition.
 Since then, I’m experiencing daily, severe migraines. … I’m now using a migraine device.”

 Talk With Others Who Understand

 MyMigraineTeam is the social network for people with migraine.
-More than 81,000 members come together to ask questions, give advice, and share their experiences with others who understand life with migraine.
+More than 84,000 members come together to ask questions, give advice, and share their experiences with others who understand life with migraine.

 A MyMigraineTeam Member